-- Provide high quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the State's academic standards via teacher professional development, data-driven instruction, and support structures. - Hold parent-teacher conferences at least annually during which this compact will be discussed as it relates to the individual child's achievement.
-Those conferences will be held on days designated by the school principal and/or upon parent/guardian request. - Provide family with frequent reports on their children's progress.
+- Provide high quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the State's academic standards via teacher professional development, data-driven instruction, and support structures. - Hold legal guardian-teacher conferences at least annually during which this compact will be discussed as it relates to the individual child's achievement.
+Those conferences will be held on days designated by the school principal and/or upon legal guardian request. - The Student and family compact may also be shared at Meet the Teacher night or other school hosted events throughout the school year. - Provide family with frequent reports on their children's progress.
 Specifically, the school will provide reports as follows: Progress reports will be sent home regularly and report cards will be distributed quarterly.
 In addition, families are encouraged to contact their child's teacher via the Remind app.
-Teachers will keep a log indicating when they reach out to families via the Remind app, conferences, and/or other forms of contact regarding student progress. - Provide family reasonable access to staff.
+Teachers will keep a log indicating when they reach out to families via the Remind app, conferences, and/or other forms of contact regarding Student progress. - Provide family reasonable access to staff.
 Specifically, staff will be available for consultation as follows: Families are welcome to download the Remind app to contact teachers directly or contact the school's front office for help getting in contact with teachers and staff.
-In addition, report card nights and parent-teacher conferences will be held and notification will be sent through various channels in advance including the Parent Weekly and social media. - Provide family opportunities to volunteer and participate in their child's class, and to observe classroom activities, as follows: Families are encouraged to complete volunteer paperwork in the front office at the beginning of the school year so that they will be able to volunteer.
+In addition, report card nights and legal guardian-teacher conferences will be held and notification will be sent through various channels in advance including the Parent Weekly and social media.

+- Provide family opportunities to volunteer and participate in their child's class, and to observe classroom activities, as follows: Families are encouraged to complete volunteer paperwork in the front office at the beginning of the school year so that they will be able to volunteer.
 There will be opportunities to participate in class events both during the school day and afterschool including assemblies, academic incentives, career day, and other grade level-specific activities.
-Your child's grade team leader teacher can provide additional information. - Treat all members of the School's family with respect and dignity. - Know the curriculum and state standards. - Establish clear rules for acceptable behavior, class participation, grades and assignments. - Discipline students in a fair and consistent manner.
+Your child's grade team leader teacher can provide additional information. - Treat all members of the School's family with respect and dignity. - Know the curriculum and state standards. - Establish clear rules for acceptable behavior, class participation, grades and assignments. - Discipline Students in a fair and consistent manner.